gauthamk02/gauthamk02/README.md

-Hi, I’m Gautham Krishnan, a first year CSE student in Amrita University.
+##### Hi, I’m Gautham Krishnan
+A first year CSE student🧑‍🎓 in Amrita University🏫 exploring different things in the programming world🌏.

 I program in:
  - C/C++